GoogleCloudPlatform/professional-services/examples/bigquery_user_info_updater/README.md

 	INSERT ROW

 ```
-This query works by updating in bulk any rows in `user_info_final` with `userId`’s that match those in `temp_user_info_updates`.
-Each field in the matching rows will only be
+This query works by updating in bulk any rows in `user_info_final` with userId’s
+that match those in `temp_user_info_updates`.
+Each field in the matching rows
-updated if the corresponding row in `temp_user_info_updates` is not `NULL` (remember that updates ingested into BigQuery only contain `non-NULL` values for fields that have been updated).
+will only be updated if the corresponding row in `temp_user_info_updates` is not
+null (remember that updates ingested into BigQuery only contain non-NULL values
+ for fields that have been updated).

-If there are rows in `temp_user_info_updates` that do not have matching rows in `user_info_final`, then these are new rows that will be inserted into `user_info_final` in bulk.
+If there are rows in `temp_user_info_updates` that do not have matching rows in
+`user_info_final`, then these are new rows that will be inserted into
+`user_info_final` in bulk.

 ## Usage

 #### Environment Initialization
 In order to use this tool, all three user tables first need to be created.
 A script called `initialize_bigquery_resources.py`
-has been included the tables have not yet been created.
+has been included to create the tables.
 To run it, follow these steps:
 * Obtain the schema that you would like to use for the user tables.
 Primitive types and `RECORD` types can be included
 in the schema.
 Make sure it is in JSON format following
     this pattern: